Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Theoretical model

 \section{Theoretical model}

 Key physical processes affecting the laser excitation probability between the 1S hyperfine sublevels include decoherence arising from elastic and inelastic collisions between $\mu$p atoms and H$_2$ molecules, as well as the laser bandwidth.
 Here, elastic and inelastic refer to collisions that do not change, or do change, respectively, the internal state of the $\mu$p atom.
-These effects, together with the Doppler effect, were taken into account in the computation of the laser-induced transition probabilities in Ref.~\cite{amaro_2022}.
+These effects, together with the Doppler effect, were taken into account in the computation of the laser-induced transition probabilities in Ref.~\cite{amaro_2022}, assuming a flat-top laser pulse.
 These probabilities have been integrated into a comprehensive simulation of the experimental setup, encompassing also $\mu$p formation, thermalization, and diffusion in the gas~\cite{Nuber2023}.
-In both studies, the laser excitation probability was evaluated assuming a flat-top laser pulse, producing an average laser fluence consistent with the expected performance of the multi-pass cell and the laser system.
-In this study, we extend the previous model by considering the decrease of the one-photon transition probability arising from interference of the laser beam as it is folded multiple times within the multi-pass cell.
-These investigations aim to inform the optimization of the multi-pass cell design and to establish an upper bound on the reduction of the laser transition probability caused by interference-induced saturation effects.
+Additionally in this study, the laser excitation probability was evaluated using the spatial fluence distribution in the multi-pass cell, as obtained from ray-tracing simulations, as shown in Fig.~\ref{fig:cavity}.
+The small deviation in shape between the laser transition probability and the fluence distributions in panels (b) and (c) of this figure arises due to saturation effects in the region where the fluence is highest.
+In the present study, we focus on quantifying the impact of wave-interference effects between the multiple passes in the cell, which cannot be captured by ray-tracing simulations.
+These interference effects lead to additional saturation, further reducing the laser excitation probability.
+The results of this investigation are used to optimize the multi-pass cell design and to establish an upper bound for the reduction in laser transition probability (followed by collisional de-excitation) caused by interference-induced saturation effects.